 Gerber Goldschmidt Group (UK) Limited, Beeswift Limited and Beeswift BV activities are not just UK based but Europe and the Rest of the World.

-- Continue specific training especially Discrimination training for all senior managers and supervisors (December 2020).
+- Continue specific training especially anti-bribery and corruption for all senior managers and supervisors.

-- Review, audit, consolidate third party employment agencies to see that they meet the working principles of the ETI and most importantly comply with SMETA 6.1 (Jan/Feb 2020).
+- Review, audit, consolidate third party employment agencies to see that they meet the working principles of the ETI and most importantly comply with SMETA 6.1 (1QTR/2nd QTR2021).

-- Close-off existing non-compliances and successfully challenge observations for social audits with particular reference to dealing with the root cause (on-going).
+- Continue to close off existing non-compliances and successfully challenge observations for social audits with particular reference to dealing with the root cause (on-going).

 - Develop auditing training in the context of SMETA audits for stakeholders (on-going).

 - Monitor the working hours in tier one suppliers.